SteveVanOpstal/uberall_api/doc/LocationsDataApi.md

 // uncomment below to setup prefix (e.g. Bearer) for API key, if needed
 //defaultApiClient.getAuthentication<ApiKeyAuth>('accessToken').apiKeyPrefix = 'Bearer';

-final api_instance = LocationsDataApi();
+final api = Openapi().getLocationsDataApi();
-final id = id_example; // String | The uberall unique ID of the location final dataPointTypes = [PHOTO, REVIEW, CHECKIN]; // String | Types of datapoints you want inbox statistics for. final directoryTypes = directoryTypes_example; // String | Directories you want inbox statistics for final ratings = []; // List<String> | Ratings of datapoints you want inbox statistics for. final minActionDate = minActionDate_example; // String | Only consider data points created after that date final maxActionDate = maxActionDate_example; // String | Only consider data points created before that date final minThreadActionDate = 1514764800000; // String | The min date of the last interaction with a DataPoint as unix timestamp in milliseconds final maxThreadActionDate = 1514764800000; // String | The max date of the last interaction with a DataPoint as unix timestamp in millisecond
+final String id = id_example; // String | The uberall unique ID of the location final String dataPointTypes = [PHOTO, REVIEW, CHECKIN]; // String | Types of datapoints you want inbox statistics for. final String directoryTypes = directoryTypes_example; // String | Directories you want inbox statistics for final BuiltList<String> ratings = ; // BuiltList<String> | Ratings of datapoints you want inbox statistics for. final String minActionDate = minActionDate_example; // String | Only consider data points created after that date final String maxActionDate = maxActionDate_example; // String | Only consider data points created before that date final String minThreadActionDate = 1514764800000; // String | The min date of the last interaction with a DataPoint as unix timestamp in milliseconds final String maxThreadActionDate = 1514764800000; // String | The max date of the last interaction with a DataPoint as unix timestamp in millisecond

 try {
-    final result = api_instance.getLocationsIdDatapointsStatistics(id, dataPointTypes, directoryTypes, ratings, minActionDate, maxActionDate, minThreadActionDate, maxThreadActionDate);
+    final response = api.getLocationsIdDatapointsStatistics(id, dataPointTypes, directoryTypes, ratings, minActionDate, maxActionDate, minThreadActionDate, maxThreadActionDate);
-    print(result);
+    print(response);
-} catch (e) {
+} catch on DioException (e) {
     print('Exception when calling LocationsDataApi->getLocationsIdDatapointsStatistics: $e\n');
 }
 ```